Dagon-/ps-client/README.md

-## Keyvault client
+## About

-The keyvault client will
+The paramater store client will

-* Retrieve a list of paramstore values in the target account
+* Retrieve a list of parameter values in the target account
-* Search parameters names.
+* Search parameter names.
 * Retrieve paramater values

-### Requirements
+## Requirements

 **For the binary:**